Apricot Nectar Cake

 Notes

-You can usually find apricot nectar juice in the juice aisle of the grocery store or sometimes the health food section.
-I have seen it in a glass bottle or a can.
+• You can usually find apricot nectar juice in the juice aisle of the grocery store or sometimes in the health food section.
+I have seen it packaged in a can or glass bottle.

-• Use an electric mixer to insure all ingredients are combined.
+• Don’t overmix the batter.
+I like using an electric mixer to insure all the ingredients are combined.
+Just be sure not to overmix.

-• Test to make sure cake has finished baking by lightly pressing to see if it springs back.
+• Make sure the cake is done baking.
+Test to make sure the cake has finished baking by lightly pressing to see if it springs back.
 You may also insert a toothpick to see if it comes out clean.

-• Make sure cake is completely cooled before icing.
+• Cool the cake.
+Make sure the cake is cooled before adding the icing.

 Nutrition